OUR DEGREE PROGRAMS

 This programme focuses first on developing language skills and appreciation of our shared African experience, then on developing and deepening realistic and critical reflection on this experience, and later on forming a personal synthesis.
 In this way the aim is to enable a student to acquire a capacity for self-education and, thus, become a responsible educator throughout life.
 The programme aims to form a person who lives by authentic values, is prepared for genuine dialogue and is available for the service of others.
 Such a person will be able to judge a situation reasonably, decide and act responsibly for the good of all and educate others to do the same.

-The College will propose as candidates for a Bachelor of Arts degree from the University of Zimbabwe all who meet the requirements for admission to a degree programme at the University and who complete the College programme in accord with University standards.
+The School of Philosophy and Humanities will propose as candidates for a Bachelor of Arts degree who meet the requirements for admission to a degree programme at the University and who complete the programme in accord with University standards.
 For admission all must have passed English language at least at the Ordinary level.
-Normal entry to the University of Zimbabwe requires either five passes, at least two at the Advanced level, or four passes, at least three at the Advanced level.
+Normal entry requires either five passes, at least two at the Advanced level, or four passes, at least three at the Advanced level.
 Mature entry for students 30 years and older requires five passes at the Ordinary level and experience in virtue of which the University considers them ready for a degree programme.

-The Master of Arts in Philosophy degree programme is offered by the Arrupe College as an Associate institution of the University of Zimbabwe.
+The Master of Arts in Philosophy degree programme is offered in the School of Philosophy and Humanities.
 The programme consists of two Parts: Part 1 will be the course work component and Part 2 the research component.

-An applicant for this programme must satisfy the provisions of the General Academic and Faculty of Arts Regulations.
+An applicant for this programme must satisfy the provisions of the General Academic and School of Philosophy and Humanities’ Regulations.
 To be considered for admission an applicant must have a good Honours degree (2.1 or better) in Philosophy or an approved equivalent.

 Here is an opportunity to experience learning at its best.
 Arrupe College offers you an opportunity to study some of the courses on demand in a multi-cultural environment from the some of best lecturers on the continent.